 I can’t remember any trip of mine so richly affected by so many formal art exhibits.
 In the space of five Central European days in October, my family took in shows featuring Gustav Klimt, Andy Warhol, Alfons Mucha, the Maine-trained Donna Huanca, Salvador Dali and Frida Kahlo.
 Only the Klimt, long a favorite of mine, had been planned.
 The others we happened upon more or less by chance, as apparently one does in Prague and Budapest.
 Observations include:

 Ethnography Matters: Austrians naturally claim Klimt for their own; he headlined the Secessionist Movement based in his native Vienna, so it’s no surprise his most famous works remain permanently on show at the Belvedere, an 18th century palace built by the Habsburg Prinz Eugen.
 Sharon and I went there straight from our morning plane, checked our bags in the cloakroom, and gadded about the grounds before meeting our son Silas and his girlfriend Rene, who’d been backpacking about the Continent since Sept.
 7. We treated them to lunch then went back across the strasse to see the Klimt, who didn’t disappoint.
-The Belvedere curators require tourists (and the place was teeming with them) to roam through 2.5 full floors of oversized Romantic Eras shite before getting to the Secession stuff (which included some Munch and Von Gogh I’d never seen).
-Our hosts knew exactly whom we’d come to see — the entire experience was built around it.
+The Belvedere curators require tourists (and the place was teeming with them) to roam through 2.5 full floors of oversized Romantic Era shite before getting to the Secession stuff, which included some Munch and Von Gogh I’d never seen.
+Our hosts knew exactly whom we’d come to see; the entire experience was built around it.
 There was even a special room where folks could take selfies with an oversized poster version of The Kiss — some 50 feet from the real thing.

-Two floors down we took in a fascinating exhibit on Alfons Mucha, an illustrator of whom I was wholly unaware — until I saw his posters of Sarah Bernhardt.
+Two floors down we took in a fascinating exhibit featuring the work of Alfons Mucha, an illustrator of whom I was wholly unaware.
+Until I saw his posters of Sarah Bernhardt.
 These launched his career and created a whole subset of the art nouveau milieu — a niche I recognized but could not have attributed to anyone in particular until I’d seen it.
-Naturally the Czechs feel possessive and proud of Mucha, a native or the nearby Moravian region.
+Naturally the Czechs feel possessive and proud of Mucha, a native of the nearby Moravian region.